akashuk2003/Ingredient/README.md

 # Ingredient Detector & Recipe Finder

 Assignment Note: The model is fine tuned to limited extent, it only has common ingredients like vegetables,fruits etc as for a more advanced model it would take a lot of time and memory, so I have only used specific image dataset to train.
 The model was fine tuned from google colab and a best_1.pt file has been added to the project root folder which contains the best custom model for the current project.
-Thank you
+Also I have given sample images to test on the model in the file.
+Thank you.

 ## What it can do?